jsistla/vehicle-detection/README.md

 ### Training the Machine Learning Model

-When it comes to selecting a machine learning algorithm for vehicle tracking problem, We had two concerns namely: accuracy and speed.
+When it comes to selecting a machine learning algorithm for vehicle tracking problem, I had two concerns namely: accuracy and speed.
-So We picked Linear SVM classifier because it provides a reasonable trade-off between speed and accuracy.
+So I picked Linear SVM classifier because it provides a reasonable trade-off between speed and accuracy.

 It is a well-known fact that hyper-parameter optimization is one of the key steps in building machine learning models and picking the most suitable hyper-parameters helps a lot to get the best predictive performance.
 Hence, I put a reasonable effort to estimate the best possible hyper-parameters in order to optimize the performance of our models.

-We used **Grid Search** hyper-parameter optimization method and following are the optimized hyper-parameter values we manged to estimate for out Linear SVM model.
+I used **Grid Search** hyper-parameter optimization method and following are the optimized hyper-parameter values I manged to estimate for out Linear SVM model.

 1. Penalty Value C: 0.08
 2. Penalty: l2
 3. Loss: hinge

-In addition to the hyper-parameters of the Linear SVM, we have few parameters in our vehicle detection system such as `spatial_size`, `pix_per_cell`, and `HOG orientations`.
-For those parameters, we used recommended values available in computer vision literature.
+In addition to the hyper-parameters of the Linear SVM, I have few parameters in our vehicle detection system such as `spatial_size`, `pix_per_cell`, and `HOG orientations`.
+For those parameters, I used recommended values available in computer vision literature.

 For more details regarding the training and validating our machine learning model please refer **`Vehicle-detection.ipynb`** notebook.